-MSCI DISCLAIMER: NOTICE AND DISCLAIMER FOR REPORTING LICENSES
+MSCI DISCLAIMER: NOTICE AND DISCLAIMER FOR REPORTING LICENSES or disseminated in whole or part without prior written permission.

-Certain information contained herein (the "Information") is sourced from/ copyright of MSCI Inc., MSCI ESG Research LLC, or their affiliates ("MSCI"), or information providers (together the "MSCI Parties") and may have been used to calculate scores, signals, or other indicators.
-The Information is for internal use only and may not be reproduced or disseminated in whole or part without prior written permission.
 The Information may not be used for, nor does it constitute, an offer to buy or sell, or a promotion or recommendation of, any security, financial instrument or product, trading strategy, or index, nor should it be taken as an indication or guarantee of any future performance.
 Some funds may be based on or linked to MSCI indexes, and MSCI may be compensated based on the fund's assets under management or other measures.
 MSCI has established an information barrier between index research and certain Information.
 None of the Information in and of itself can be used to determine which securities to buy or sell or when to buy or sell them.
 The Information is provided "as is" and the user assumes the entire risk of any use it may make or permit to be made of the Information.
 No MSCI Party warrants or guarantees the originality, accuracy and/or completeness of the Information and each expressly disclaims all express or implied warranties.
 No MSCI Party shall have any liability for any errors or omissions in connection with any Information herein, or any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.